alexdchiu/pirates-booty/journals/Perla.md

+## Augus 5, 2022
+Today I worked on:
+* Today was a fresh start with my unit tests and they worked great!
+I ended up making 3 unit tests and started getting into a great rhythm.
+Im confident in knowing how to set them up and make my own with some guidance.
+We met up as team to go over our site and make sure any last minute little things like formatting get fixed.
+We also are planning to get our journals and documentation in a good place.

+## August 4, 2022
+Today I worked on:
+* React unit testing, again.
+This process has been very challenging to navigate on my own.
+I consulted the SEIR's and it seemed like they were not sure how to do it either, so it was hard to find guidance.
+After half a day wasted I decided to shelf it for now and just do the unit tests the rest of my group was doing.
+However, when I started working on those I encountered a configure bug that a SEIR had trouble handling as well.
+Ultimately I decided to start over and create another branch and ended up with Perla3 as my new branch.

 ## August 3, 2022
 Today I worked on:
 * React unit testing.
 I am still having trouble getting my testing to work.
 I spent many hours scouring documentation of all types and even consulted a SEIR with no luck.
 However, I did start a new React project and was able to get a sample test to pass, so I will be using that as a reference and as a source for debugging.